Detecting CAN Masquerade Attacks with Signal Clustering Similarity: Related Work

 \section{Related Work}

 Our research is informed by past work leveraging time series signal correlations for context characterization of cyber-physical systems.
 Here, we provide an overview of related work in this area.

 Ganesan et al.~\cite{Ganesan:2017:Exploiting:Correlations:Heterogeneous:Sensors} introduced the notion of using pairwise correlations of vehicular sensor readings (e.g., speed, acceleration, steering) to characterize behavioral context.
 They used it for cluster analysis to identify distinct driver behaviors and detect potential attacks.
 Li et al.~\cite{Li:2017:IDS:Sensor:Correlation:Integration} leveraged correlations from multiple sensors to train a regression model that estimates a targeted sensor value.
 They used the difference between the estimated and observed sensor values as an anomaly signature.
 Sharma et al.~\cite{Sharma:2018:Pearson:Correlation:IDS} proposed to compute Pearson correlation matrices of geolocation-related signals (e.g., latitude, longitude, elevation, speed, heading) to estimate the state of neighboring vehicles and detect location forging misbehavior based on correlation matrices' distance.
 Guo et al.~\cite{Guo:2019:IDS:Sensor:Consistency:Frequency} proposed Edge Computing Based Vehicle Anomaly Detection, which focuses on analyzing the time and frequency domains of sensor data to detect anomalies.
 In the first step, they flag abrupt changes in the correlations of sensor readings in the time domain as an indication of anomalies.
 For more accurate anomaly detection in the second step, they further analyze the sudden change in sensor readings by computing the change in power spectral density (PSD) of sensor data in the frequency domain.
 Under anomalous circumstances, the PSD is expected to be higher in the high-frequency band.
 He at al.~\cite{He:2020:Exploring:Sensor:Redundancy:IDS} explored using correlations between heterogeneous sensors to identify consistency among sensor data (e.g., acceleration, engine RPM, vehicle speed, GPS) and then utilize the data to detect anomalous sensor measurements.
 They accomplished this by embedding the relationship of multiple sensors into an autoencoder and pinpointing anomalies based on the magnitude of the reconstruction loss.
+Leslie~{\cite{Leslie:2021:Unsupervised:CAN:IDS}} developed an unsupervised learning method to detect malicious traffic over J1939 data.
+This method converts categorical features to numerical features with a one-hot encoding scheme and uses an ensemble AHC algorithm that integrates multiple linkage options.

 Compared with the studies mentioned above, the present paper is unique in that we model temporal and signal-wise dependencies between CAN signals using time series clustering~\cite{Javed:2020:Time:Series:Clustering:Benchmark}.
 Specifically, we use AHC to generate a hierarchical relationship between signals known as a dendrogram~\cite{kaufman:2009:Clustering:Book}.
 Using a hypothesis test, we show that masquerade attacks are detectable by the resultant distribution of clustering similarities.
 In addition, our method is tested on real CAN data containing hundreds of signals, as opposed to previous methods that used a dozen signals at most.